slavanorm/cv_website/readme.md

 1 fork
 2 install
 3 fill your cv.txt with text or HTML
-4 update site: py cv_website/main.py
+4 parse cv to html: python3 cv_website/main.py
 5 that's it!

 ## installation